eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/installation/linux_installation.rst

 Documentation tool
 ^^^^^^^^^^^^^^^^^^

-The *eProsima Fast DDS QoS Profiles Manager Documentation* depends on the tool suite *Library* and also on the following package.
+The *eProsima Fast DDS QoS Profiles Manager Documentation* depends on the *Library tool* and also on the following packages.

 Doxygen
 """""""